Joshegend/Data-Analysis-portfolio/README.md

 Read More

-HR Atttrtion and Employee Analysis Report.
+*HR Atttrtion and Employee Analysis Report.*

-The employee satisfaction and performance is below the company’s average rating.
-We have identified the drive for improvement to elevate it to a higher level.
+**The employee satisfaction and performance is below the company’s average rating.
+We have identified the drive for improvement to elevate it to a higher level.**
+![image] (assets/hR-1.PNG)

 Read More